 Taking care of your guppies is a priority if you want them to live long and healthy lives.
 Guppies are omnivores and will eat anything that they can fit into their mouth (including their own young).

-That’s where vegetables come into play.
-You may be out of flakes and live feed but you can always find a vegetable nearby.
-Guppies can eat a variety of vegetables but you must take care when preparing them.
+Yes definitely.
+When you run out of flakes and live feed, that’s where vegetables come into play.
+Guppies can eat a variety of vegetables which will still provide them the nutrients they need but you must take care when preparing them.

 Guppies can eat cucumber, zucchini, and even tomatoes.
-To feed your guppies any of these vegetables wash it, remove the pulp bits and the seeds, cut into tiny parts, and put it in the aquarium tank.
+To feed your guppies any of these vegetables wash them, remove the pulp bits and the seeds, cut them into tiny parts, and put them in the aquarium tank.

 Boil some peas for about 1 minute to soften them.
 After, peel off the shell and drop them (not the shell) into your Guppies’ aquarium.

 Spinach and lettuce are also ok to feed your guppies.
-Be sure to wash it then rip them apart by hand and put it in the aquarium tank.
+Be sure to wash them then rip them apart by hand and put them in the aquarium tank.
 There’s no need to cook the lettuce or spinach.
 And, always be sure to feed them fresh.

 If you really want to, you can also blanch the lettuce or spinach by boiling it for a minute before throwing them into the aquarium tank.